 We continue our series of stories on the leading geographic markets for data center space.
 Data Center Frontier is partnering with DatacenterHawk to provide in-depth market reports on each city we profile.
-The following is the third post in a four-part series, and focuses on Dallas data center development and trends in supply.
+The following is the third post in a four-part series, and focuses on Dallas data center market development and trends in supply.

 Trends in Supply